 Project Mala seeks out working children in remote villages of eastern Uttar Pradesh, India and gives them quality education in four R’s reading, writing, arithmetic and respect.
 Respect for others and the environment as well as self-respect in personal hygiene good manners.

-In the three year Primary School course, we cover grades 1-5 of the national education standard.
-In the three year Middle School course, we cover grades 6-8 and in the two years of Secondary School we cover grades 9-10.
+In the three year primary school course, we cover grades 1-5 of the national education standard.
+In the three year middle school course, we cover grades 6-8 and in the four years of secondary school we cover grades 9-12.

 Project Mala aims to: